 - Long, loose pants or rain pants

-- Thin waterproof jacket
+- Thin waterproof jacket with a hood

 - Gumboots will be provided by your tour operator when you venture into the jungle.
 If you’re walking around town, simple sneakers or boots should suffice.